gferrate/pytorch_federated_learning/README.md

     rm temp.zip
     ```

 ### Step 2.
-There are two main ways to run the program
+There are 3 main ways to run the program

-- Spawning Python with the shell script (Recommended).
+1. Spawning Python with the shell script (Recommended).
-    - Note: [https://www.gnu.org/software/screen/](screen) must be installed.
+    - Note: [screen](https://www.gnu.org/software/screen/) must be installed.
     - Change the `PYTHON_PATH` in the `initialize.sh` file to point to your python where all the requirements are installed.
     - Run the command: `DELETE_OLD_LOGS=1 RESTART_SCREEN=1 ./initialize.sh`
         - There are two env variables which can be set: